SFDO-Tooling/CumulusCI/docs/cli.rst

 The tasks, flows, and plans listed are specific to the project directory that you're in when you run the command.
 For example, if you have a custom flow defined in your ``cumulusci.yml`` file for Project A, it will only be listed if you run ``cci flow list`` in Project A's root directory.

-The data is listed by their ``group`` attribute as specified in the ``cumulusci.yml`` file.
+The tasks and flows are listed by their ``group`` attribute as specified in the ``cumulusci.yml`` file.
-It's easy to edit these groups as you see fit!
+It's easy to edit these groups as you see fit.
 Any modifications will be reflected in the ``list`` commands.